nilsramsperger/GroLi/README.md

 ### Remove products from the list
 - [x] Add remove() func to the repo
 - [x] create and test removeProductUseCase
-- [x] Add a removeProduct() func to the ViewModel and test it
+- [x] Add a deleteItem() func to the ViewModel and test it
+- [ ] Add a test for mutliple deletes on deleteItems
-- [ ] Add swipe left with remove button for iOS to the View
+- [x] Add swipe left with remove button for iOS to the View
 - [ ] Create UITest for the swipe remove
 - [ ] Add context menu with remove button for  iPadOS and macOS to the View
 - [ ] Create UITest for the context menu remove